 The Certificate in Nonprofit Management is a 15 credit hour program of study.
 The certificate is designed to serve the needs of individuals who would like exposure to the nonprofit sector and nonprofit management issues but who do not wish or need to pursue a degree in nonprofit management.
 The certificate complements other courses of study or career experience in such areas as social work, library science, and parks and recreation.
 Students pursuing a nonprofit management certificate gain an understanding of how to work in and with nonprofit organizations.
+This certificate is also available to students in the on-line SPEA Connect Program.

-SPEA-V 522 Human Resource Management in Nonprofit Organizations (3 cr.)
-SPEA-V 525 Management in the Nonprofit Sector (3 cr.)
-SPEA-V 526 Financial Management for Nonprofit Organizations (3 cr.)
+SPEA-F 526 Financial Management for Nonprofit Organizations (3 cr.)
+SPEA-N 522 Human Resource Management in Nonprofit Organizations (3 cr.)

+SPEA-N 525 Management in the Nonprofit (3 cr.)
+Sector